EffectOrientedProgramming/book/Chapters/05_Testing.md

 ### Randomness

-Randomness is inherently unpredictable.
+Randomness is intentionally unpredictable.
-To perform tests involving randomness, we treat it as an Effect and swap in a controlled sequence of fake random numbers.
+When testing, we treat randomness as an Effect and swap in a controlled sequence of fake random numbers.
 In the following `coinToss` function, you can guess that `Random.nextBoolean` comes from the ZIO library.
 The `.run` at the end tells you that this must be an Effect, and not a call to `Scala.util.Random`: